Passive Attention in Artificial Neural Networks Predicts Human Visual Selectivity: ANN models, passive and active attention

 \subsection{Passive attention}

-We used gradient-based techniques including guided backpropagation methods \cite{springenberg2014striving, smilkov2017smoothgrad}, as well as more recent techniques based on class activation mapping \cite{selvaraju2017grad,wang2020score} (see Fig. \ref{fig:Tasks}E for a schematic example of passive attention).
+We used gradient-based techniques including guided backpropagation methods, as well as more recent techniques based on class activation mapping (see Fig. \ref{fig:Tasks}E for a schematic example of passive attention).
 The methods based on guided backpropagation effectively try to compute the sensitivity of the model's output with respect to each pixel in the input image, using various techniques for increasing the signal in these maps and decreasing noise.
-These methods include standard guided backpropagation (GBP), guided gradients times the image (GBPxIM), and SmoothGrad with guided backpropagation (SGBP).
+These methods include guided backpropagation (GBP) \cite{springenberg2014striving}, guided gradients times the image (GBPxIM) \cite{shrikumar2016not}, and SmoothGrad with guided backpropagation (SGBP) \cite{smilkov2017smoothgrad}.
 The methods based on class activation mapping compute linear combinations of the activation maps in the final convolutional layer of the model in order to determine the discriminative regions of the image used by the model.
-These methods include Grad-CAM and Score-CAM.
-See the Appendix for details on all the passive attention methods mentioned here.
+These methods include Grad-CAM \cite{selvaraju2017grad}, Score-CAM \cite{wang2020score}, and CAMERAS \cite{jalwana2021cameras}.
+See the Appendix for details on these passive attention methods.